biosustain/git-training-table-cool/aaron/aboutme.md

 # About Aaron

-I am working as a Masterstudent at the DTU.
+I am working as a master student at the DTU.
+I am also an intern.